Adsense Ad Unit

 B) Give reasons for your preference.

-The roadways are easily available to all.
-So I also use it most.
+Answer: The roadways are easily available to all, so I also use them most.
 I can travel through remote areas by roadways.
 There are various kinds of vehicles available for road journeys.
 I can use my own vehicle also.
-This journey gives me a chance to see the natural beauty, green landscapes, villages, rivers, mountains and big cities.
+This journey gives me a chance to see the natural beauty, green landscapes, villages, rivers, mountains, and big cities.

 C) Write the preparations you would like to make for the journey chosen.